If you could only have five cheeses on hand ...

 Comments (36)

 Comments (47)Here is my list of favorites from my garden of about 250.
 I have several new ones that may join the list soon, but I decided to just list the tried and true.
 Most are very healthy, bloom a lot and are fragrant.
 ROUGE ROYALE- This Romantica blooms frequently with huge, fragrant, dark red blooms on strong stems.
 It is a consistent winner of the Decorative Rose class at shows.
 SCENTED MEMORY - This rose is very similar to the above, but is an apricot blend.
 It has huge scented blooms with an old-fashioned multi-petaled form.
 FIREFIGHTER - To me, this rose should get the Gamble Award for Fragrance.
 And, in addition to it's wonderful damask fragrance, it has beautiful, velvety dark red blooms.
 I have two, which in my garden means I love it!
 SPELLBOUND - This coral rose has exquisite form.
 It doesn't have much scent, but it is really beautiful.
 I have two of this one, too!
 TAHITIAN SUNSET - This is an amazing rose.
 It is huge in my garden (on fortuniana rootstock) and has huge yellow blend, scented blooms.
 ELLE - Elle is another constant bloomer with lovely pink blend blooms with a delicious scent.
 She is a feminine as her name.
 QUIETNESS - Another very feminine rose of a lovely pale pink and great scent.
 It is very healthy.
 NIMBUS - This mauve blend floribunda is has the loveliest color blooms - hard to describe.
 It has great scent, too.
 PRETTY LADY - The name says it all!
 This white and pink floribunda is constantly blooming and seems to be immune to blackspot.
 PASSIONATE KISSES - Another lovely floribunda in constant bloom with big candy pink blooms.
 BLACK CHERRY - This is my favorite floribunda.
 It truly never seems to stop putting out tons of dark red blooms and is extremly healthy.
 I have Preference, too, and it is very hard to tell the difference.
 Black Cherry is a little darker red.
 OUR LADY OF GUADALUPE - Another matchless floribunda that blooms all the time with beautiful pink blooms with nice form.
 It is very healthy also.
 Whew!
 That was hard!
 I love a lot of others that people mentioned but decided to list the ones I really would grow if I could only have twelve.
-That actually could happen when I grow to old to take care of all the ones I have (That could happen any time!)...See Morewhat if you could only have one?
+That actually could happen when I grow to old to take care of all the ones I have (That could happen any time!)...See MoreIf You Could Only Have Four

-4 years agolast modified: 4 years agoFun2BHere
+- 5 years agolast modified: 5 years ago

-4 years ago
+- 5 years ago

 Related Stories